ArturoDent/command-alias/README.md

 # Command Aliases

   Create your own aliases for commands in vscode.
 A command can have multiple aliases if you want.
 The aliases are the command titles that show up in the Command Palette.
 The built-in titles are not removed.
   <br/>

 ## Requirements

 * Make sure your `settings.json` file is saved and not in a dirty state.
-This extesnion cannot write into a dirty file = silent failure.
+This extension cannot write into a dirty file = silent failure.

 * When you make a change to these settings, you will need to (and will be prompted to) reload vscode.
 This is the only way to have the new aliases appear in the Command Palette.
 Or, of course, any changes will take affect the next time vscode is started.